Black Myth: Wukong: Gameplay

 Black Myth: Wukong is an action role-playing game.
 It has elements characteristic of the Soulslike subgenre.
 It is played in single-player mode from a third-person perspective.

 This gameplay demonstrates the Destined One performing a few of the possible moves corresponding to each of the staff stances.
 It also shows dodges, a spell (Rock Solid), and a varied combo (Resolute Strike) countering incoming attacks.

 The player controls the Destined One, a monkey protagonist based on Sun Wukong from the classical Chinese novel Journey to the West.
 The protagonist's weapon is a staff much like the Ruyi Jingu Bang from the novel.
 The staff can extend and shrink in size during combat.
 Its moveset is versatile through the staff stances, which includes the smash, pillar, and thrust stance.
 The combat mechanics involve resource management.
-Focus is accumulated by landing light attacks, executing well-timed dodges, and other means.
-A focus point is gained when the meter for focus is filled up.
-These points can be used to initiate heavy attacks.
-A heavy attack can be executed on its own or as a varied combo integrated during light attacks.
+Focus is accumulated by landing light attacks, performing well-timed dodges, and other means.
+A focus point is gained whenever the meter for focus fills up.
+These points are used to initiate heavy attacks.
+A heavy attack is performed on its own or as a varied combo integrated during light attacks.
 Meanwhile, stamina is depleted by sprinting, dodging, and attacking.

-Spells have cooldown periods and consume mana.
-They are divided into four categories, namely mysticism, alteration, strand, and transformations.
-The protagonist uses transformations to shapeshift into various creatures or beings.
+Spells, which act as abilities, are divided into four categories, namely mysticism, alteration, strand, and transformations.
+They have cooldown periods and consume mana.
+The exception is transformations, which have cooldowns and do not consume mana.
+Each transformation enables the protagonist to shapeshift into another being that has its own unique moveset and health pool.
+It remains active until its might, which is depleted by attacking, or health runs out.
 One example is the Red Tides transformation, which takes the form of Guangzhi, a wolfman who wields a flaming glaive.
-Each transformation has its own unique moveset and health pool.
-While transformations have cooldowns, they do not consume mana.
-They remain active until their might, which is depleted by attacking, or health runs out.

-Spirits and vessels are equippable components that offer both passive bonuses and active skills for use in battle.
-Each has its own qi, which is used to activate its skill and is replenished through attacks.
+Spirits and vessels are equippable components that have passive bonuses and active skills.
+Each has its own qi, which is used to activate its skill and is replenished by landing attacks.
 Defeated yaoguai chiefs may leave behind their spirits, which are captured if they are absorbed into a gourd or retrieved from a keeper's shrine.
-Each spirit skill functions as a transformation that unleashes a unique attack.
+Each spirit skill enables the protagonist to shapeshift into another being to unleash a unique attack.
 An example of a spirit is the Wandering Wight, who performs a headbutt attack.
 An example of a vessel is the Plantain Fan, which generates a hurricane that staggers enemies.

 The game follows a mostly linear progression interspersed with expansive areas.
 There are keeper's shrines, which serve as checkpoints, along the way.
 The character customization is flexible, as skill points known as sparks can be freely reallocated to change the character's playstyle.
 The game's difficulty cannot be manually adjusted and varies throughout a playthrough.
 Enemy boss encounters, for instance, follow a deliberate rhythm of rising and falling intensity across each chapter.
-After a playthrough is completed, the player can access a New Game Plus mode and a mode focused on boss battles.
+A New Game Plus mode and a boss battle mode become available following the completion of a playthrough.